Autopsy results for 'Fast & Furious' star Walker may come Tuesday

 Walker and Rodas were both drivers for the Always Evolving racing team.

-Neither the coroner's office nor the sheriff's department would confirm if Rodas was the driver of the car.
+Neither the coroner's office nor Los Angeles County Sheriff's Department would confirm if Rodas was the driver of the car.
 Rodas also served as a financial adviser to Walker, the actor's spokeswoman, Ame Van Iden, said.

 Sheriff Deputy Aura Sierra said the investigation into the crash, in which the department earlier said that speed played a role, should take two more days.

-Always Evolving posted a Twitter message thanking supporters while they "mourn the loss of our loved ones."
-The company could not be reached by phone.
+Always Evolving, which could not be reached by phone, posted a Twitter message thanking supporters while they "mourn the loss of our loved ones."

 Walker, who played supporting roles in 1998's "Pleasantville" and 1999's "Varsity Blues," was in five of the six "Fast & Furious" films about illegal street racing, heists and organized crime, portraying law enforcement officer Brian O'Conner.